The $K^{\aleph_0}$ Game: Vertex Colouring: Infinitely many colours

 Our aim is to define a pairing strategy such that for every edge $e$ of the board there is some colour class $i$ of which Maker may use no vertices together with $e$.
-First note that there are countably infinite many edges in a $\Kalephzero$ as $V(\Kalephzero)$ is countably infinite and the edges correspond to the two element subsets of $V$, which is countably infinite.
-Before the beginning of the game, Breaker picks an enumeration $e_1,e_2,e_3,\dots$ of all the edges of the board $G$.
-He then recursively finds an enumeration $c_1,c_2,c_3,\dots$ of infinitely many colours that are present in the $\Kalephzero$ such that for all $i \in \mbbN$: \begin{enumerate}[label=($\bigstar${\arabic{*}})] \item $c_i \neq c_j$ for all $j<i$ and \item $c_i \notin c \left[ \bigcup_{j \leq i} e_j \right]$. \end{enumerate} Fix some $m \in \mbbN$.
-We set $V_m := g^{-1}(c_m)$.
-According to \ref{no_colours_of_previous_vertices_recursion} we have $V_m \cap e_m = \emptyset $.
-Suppose $e_m = xy$.
-Then for any $v \in V(c_m) $ there are exactly two edges from $v$ to $e_m$, namely $vx$ and $vy$.
-Whenever Maker claims one of those edges, Breaker claims the other one in his following turn.

-It is clear that Maker cannot build a $\Kalephzero$ that uses all of the colours present on the board: For any edge that she wants to incorporate into her $\Kalephzero$, there is a colour class that corresponds to it according to the construction which she therefore cannot use in her $\Kalephzero$.
-We just need to check whether this pairing strategy actually works, i.e. that any edge lies in at most one pair of edges.
-Indeed, suppose for a contradiction, that there is an edge $e=uw$, that lies in two different pairs of edges.
+First note that there are countably infinitely many edges in a $\Kalephzero$ as $V(\Kalephzero)$ is countably infinite and the edges correspond to the two element subsets of $V$.